preacherperkins/bluez/profiles/aui/README.md

 ## Issues

-* Current implementation attempts to disable advertising in the callback when the adapter is removed.
-This will always fail since bluez triggers this callback _after_ it disables the adapter

-* If there are multiple connections, advertisement will get enabled after only one client disconnects
+* The volume characteristic will always return 0.0 until the user raises or lowers the volume at least once after boot